jorgeserras/BattleBit/index.md

 The next step is to apply score analysis to discern the final decision boundary between normal and anomalous scores.
 Scores below a specified value are classified as outliers.

 ### Score-Analysis
-as described in [<a href="#ref2">2</a>]

 Two score-analysis strategies are studied to elect an optimum threshold for outlier disclosure amidst scores.
 These strategies analyze the scores of each transition and subject and determine a boundary to discern the two classes, normality and abnormality.

 #### Tukey's strategy

 One can define abnormal scores as values that are too far away from the norm, presuming the existence of a cluster comprising normality.
-The current technique has inspiration in John Tukey's method, which determines the score's interquartile range (IQR) as _IQR = Q3 - Q1_, where _Q1_ and _Q3_ are the first and third quartiles respectively.
+The current technique has inspiration in John Tukey's method [<a href="#ref3">3</a>], which determines the score's interquartile range (IQR) as _IQR = Q3 - Q1_, where _Q1_ and _Q3_ are the first and third quartiles respectively.
 The IQR measures statistical dispersion, depicting that 50% of the scores are within more or less _0.5IQR_ from the median.
 By ignoring the scores' mean and standard deviation, the impact of extreme scores does not influence the procedure.
 The IQR is hence a measure of variability robust to the presence of outliers.

 Tukey uses the notion of fences, frontiers which separate outliers from normal data.
 The proposed approach typically generates negatively skew score distributions.
 Hence, a lower fence computed as _Q1 – (1.5IQR)_ is used.
 Transition and subject scores are classified as abnormal if their value subsists below their respective lower fence, since these are low likelihood entities.
 Thus, scores holding inequality